 Professional Testing & Admissions

 Many of our alums have been choosing to pursue an “exploratory” or “experiential” year following graduation instead of proceeding immediately to professional schools.
 Indeed this trend has been growing nationally, not only for Dickinsonians.
 The increasing age for entering professional school students allows candidates to confirm their career interests and to meet the competencies set forth by professional schools for their entering students.
 Making this decision can be difficult for each candidate as many factors are involved.
-The Career Center Pre-Health Professions Advisor is available to support you in your decision-making about this option.
+The Center for Advising, Internships & Lifelong Career Development Pre-Health Professions Advisor is available to support you in your decision-making about this option.

 What makes a successful testing candidate?

 Truthfully, it is either your natural ability to test well or the well-planned use of time combined with ability that makes you a successful candidate.
 In the recent past, alumni who have scored well have shared the following suggestions:

 Study independently for approximately 20-30 hours per week.
 This includes:

 - 10-15 hours of material review using available resources

 - 10-15 hours of mock-testing followed by an extensive review of the incorrect answers to explore the wording and the reason for the incorrect answer while looking for patterns and associations in questions